 Do you want to volunteer?

-We require that you complete a Freedom Programme and our volunteers training course.
+We require that you complete a Saje Programme and our volunteers training course.
 You have to be committed to empowering women to make positive choices about their own lives and for lives of their children.